-More than 200 agencies plan to participate in the back-to-school Stop Arm Violation Enforcement campaign — better known as SAVE.
+More than 200 agencies are participating in the back-to-school Stop Arm Violation Enforcement campaign — better known as SAVE.
 The overtime patrols are funded by the National Highway Traffic Safety Administration through grants administered by the Indiana Criminal Justice Institute.

 Despite thousands of motorists being cited under the SAVE program, unsafe driving around school buses continues to be a concern, according to state officials.

-“The fact that we still have people willing to put students and bus drivers at risk is the reason this campaign is necessary,” said Devon McDonald, ICJI executive director.
-“Still, law enforcement can’t be everywhere, so drivers need to do the right thing and exercise caution around buses.
+“It is disheartening that we still have people who are willing to put the lives of students and bus drivers at risk,” said Devon McDonald, ICJI executive director.
+“Law enforcement cannot be everywhere, so it is up to drivers to do the right thing and exercise caution around school buses.
 Students’ lives depend on it.”

 To prevent unsafe driving, officers will use a range of enforcement strategies from high-visibility patrols to police spotters on buses.
 For each jurisdiction, officers will coordinate with local bus drivers and school transportation officials, with efforts concentrating in the morning and afternoon hours.
 Agencies will also be working to raise awareness about the importance of school bus safety and following the law.